mlan/docker-postfix-amavis/README.md

 Let’s Encrypt provide free, automated, authorized certificates when you can demonstrate control over your domain.
 Automatic Certificate Management Environment (ACME) is the protocol used for such demonstration.
 There are many agents and applications that supports ACME, e.g., [certbot](https://certbot.eff.org/).
 The reverse proxy [Traefik](https://docs.traefik.io/) also supports ACME.

-#### `ACME_FILE`
+#### `ACME_FILE`, `ACME_POSTHOOK`

-The `mlan/postfix-amavis` image looks for a file `ACME_FILE=/acme/acme.json`. at container startup and every time this file changes certificates within this file are exported and if the host name of one of those certificates matches `HOSTNAME=$(hostname)` is will be used for TLS support.
+The `mlan/postfix-amavis` image looks for a file `ACME_FILE=/acme/acme.json` at container startup and every time this file changes certificates within this file are exported.
+If the host or domain name of one of those certificates matches `HOSTNAME=$(hostname)` or `DOMAIN=${HOSTNAME#*.}` it will be used for TLS support.
+When the `ACME_FILE=/acme/acme.json` file changes and the certificates are updated we first remove all old saved certs and keys.
+Otherwise we might pick an old certificate in error.

+Once the certificates and keys have been updated, we run the command in the environment variable `ACME_POSTHOOK="postfix reload"`.

-So reusing certificates from Traefik will work out of the box if the `/acme` directory in the Traefik container is also mounted in the mlan/postfix-amavis container.
+So reusing certificates from Traefik will work out of the box if the `/acme` directory in the Traefik container is also mounted in the `mlan/postfix-amavis` container.

 ```bash
 docker run -d -name mta -v proxy-acme:/acme:ro mlan/postfix-amavis